-As defined by The College at Brockport, a Leave of Absence is an approved complete, temporary withdrawal from the College.
+A Leave of Absence is defined by The College at Brockport as an approved complete, temporary withdrawal from the College.
 A Leave has two advantages: it "freezes" your academic requirements, allowing you to retain the requirements in place when you last enrolled.
 A Leave also allows you to register without being readmitted.
 All matriculated undergraduates will be granted a Leave of Absence upon withdrawing except:

 A Leave of Absence is good for a maximum of three consecutive semesters.
 A Leave for part of a semester counts as one semester.
 Please be aware that students who earn no credits at Brockport for three consecutive semesters (by any combination of not enrolling, failing, or withdrawing) and are not registered in the fourth semester will be formally separated from the College, and will need to reapply.
 This is regardless of Leave status granted previously.
 Click here for more information about readmittance.